Table Of Contents:

 Fixing Cracked or Splintered Wood

-- Assess the extent of the damage.
+- Assess the extent and severity of wood damage

 Replacing Rusted Metal Components

-- Use high-quality materials designed for outdoor conditions when replacing parts.
+- Use high-quality outdoor-rated materials when replacing parts

 Adjusting Warped or Shifted Sections